fltk/fltk/README.MSWindows.txt

 Known Problems:

-  There is a known incompatibility with some Windows subversion tools that may not set the correct line endings for autoconf.
+  There is a known incompatibility with some Windows git tools that may not set the correct line endings for autoconf.
 If you get strange error messages when running ./configure or make, you may need to convert configh.in to "Unix line endings" (LF-only).
 These error messages are